Love & Hip Hop: Hollywood season 6: Production

 On October 23, 2018, VH1 announced that they had taken Eastern TV off the series, inviting "new producers to come and pitch for (the show) as it looks to take (it) in a new direction".
 Season six of Love & Hip Hop: Hollywood began filming in March 2019, with Big Fish Entertainment taking over as the show's production company.

 On July 8, 2019, VH1 announced Love & Hip Hop: Hollywood would be returning for a sixth season on August 5, 2019, along with a teaser confirming the return of Apryl Jones and Lil' Fizz to the main cast.
 New cast members would include Yo-Yo, rapper Micky Munday, J-Boog, Brittany B. and Akon's wife Tricia Ana.
-Brooke Valentine would leave the series after deciding to take a break after the birth of her child, while Moniece Slaughter would return as a supporting cast member, with Moniece announcing on social media that the season would be her last.
+Brooke Valentine would leave the series after deciding to take a break after the birth of her child.
+At the same time, Moniece Slaughter would return as a supporting cast member, with Moniece announcing on social media that the season would be her last.
 Teairra Marí and Nikki Mudarris would also return late into the season in supporting roles.

 On July 23, 2019, VH1 released an extended teaser.
 On July 17, 2019, VH1 began releasing "meet the cast" interview promos with cast members Apryl, Princess, Zellswag, Moniece, A1, Lyrica and Ray J. On July 29, 2019, VH1 released a 5 minute super-trailer.